What You Should Know about Cracks in Slab Foundation

 Broadly speaking, cracks are classified as either active or dormant.
 Active cracks change over time, widening and moving in various directions, whereas dormant cracks stay the same.
 The danger in both cases is that cracks can channel moisture and cause damage, requiring increasing amounts of repair the longer they go unchecked.
-The danger posed by a crack depends on its direction, width, and depth.
+The danger posed by a crack in slab foundation depends on its direction, width, and depth.
 Further, the risk of cracking varies between cured, uncured and reinforced concrete.
 Below are some specific types of cracks that are found in slab foundations.

 These cracks also occur when the concrete is cured incorrectly, i.e., if the surface dries much faster than the inner layers of the slab.
 The cracks typically reach halfway through the concrete, are quite short and seem to occur randomly across the surface.